 Election yard signage typically has two parts: the metal stake that goes into the ground to support the sign and the sign itself with the campaign messaging.
 Neither of these two parts is recyclable in regular municipal curbside or drop-off recycling collection.
 These two sign components must be dropped off at a specialized recycling collection site.

 The metal stake is typically made of steel.
 This material is recyclable through scrap metal recycling yards.
 We recommend collecting a full load of metal to recycle before you make the trip — you might even make a bit of money for your scrap metal.

 The campaign sign is usually made of one of three different materials: plastic film stretched between spokes of the steel stakes, cardboard that is coated or laminated with plastic for durability, or corrugated plastic, often referred to by the brand name Coroplast.

 The plastic film type of sign can usually be recycled along with film plastic bags at a local grocery store or other big box stores.
 If possible, it’s a good idea to contact your local collection site to confirm they accept this type of plastic film.

 Both the laminated cardboard and corrugated plastic are hard to recycle and will need to be dropped off at a specialty recycling drive for these materials.
-Check with your local municipality or solid waste district — they may hold such recycling collection events after elections wrap up.
+Check with your local municipality or solid waste district — they may hold recycling collection events after the elections wrap up.
 Usually, they accept both the sign and metal parts together.
 Because municipalities and solid waste districts will collect a great deal of the same material, these groups will be able to drop off the materials at a specialist recycling facility that would not accept one or two signs from individuals.